 Pancreatic cancer is the ninth most common cancer in the UK.
-In 2017, 10,373 cases of pancreatic cancer were diagnosed*.
+In 2019, 11,031 cases of pancreatic cancer were diagnosed*.
 There were 5,378 cases of pancreatic cancer in women, and 5,653 pancreatic cancer cases in men.

 The pancreas is a gland and is about 15cm long.
 It’s found behind your stomach and in front of your spine.
 It has a head, a middle section (called the body), and a narrow end (called the tail).

 The pancreas has two main roles in your body.
 It produces:

 These hormones help your body use and store the energy it gets from food.

 Your pancreas has two main types of cells.
 Exocrine cells produce digestive enzymes and endocrine cells produce hormones.
 The majority of pancreatic cancers start in the exocrine cells.

 Pancreatic cancer develops when a change in the cells of the pancreas causes them to grow uncontrollably.